honganqi/GenshinWishOnStream/README.md

 * This app is intended to be used for entertainment purposes only.
 If you are not having fun with this, please restore your files, delete this app, and purge it from your memory.
-* TL;DR Please back up your bigfile before doing this and enjoy!